 So, why wait?
 Determine KPIs that align with your sales and marketing tactics, and see how it helps your business thrive.

-Once you get the essential metrics down, you can have deeper and more meaningful conversations with your team.
+Like with sales KPI, once you get the essential marketing KPI down, you can have deeper and more meaningful conversations with your team.
 It eventually identifies any missing pieces in your strategy, so you can get desired results.

 Even the most seasoned marketer can sometimes get lost in the crowded world of metrics.